syncfusion-content/flutter-docs/Flutter/maps/vector-layers/polyline-layer.md

 ## OnTap

-You can use the [`onTap`] callback to customize the taped [`MapLine`] based on the line index.
-The callback was called when the user clicked on the line.
+You can use the [`onTap`] callback to get a notification if the particular [`MapPolyline`] is tapped.
+You can also customize the tapped [MapPolyline] based on the index passed in the callback as shown in the below code snippet.

 {% tabs %}
 {% highlight Dart %}